 Cash is no longer given as a solution for specific problems or requests.
 Instead, an impartial UNHCR committee conducts a total assessment of each family* and individual’s situation, considering all material provided for the application.

 It is therefore the responsibility of each individual or family to provide adequate and accurate information to support each case.
 It is your responsibility to let UNHCR know of any changes to your family composition.

 *For the purpose of this application, a family consists of parent/s, their children who are minors, and any adult dependents.
 Exceptions to this definition may apply.

-Please note that the procedure for applying for cash assistance has been affected by office closures due to COVID-19.
-New information will be issued via e-mail, and appear on this website, once it is available.
+Please note that the procedure for applying for cash assistance has been affected by adapted office operations, due to COVID-19 and Government regulations.

-If you have already made a request for assistance, please note that you will receive another communication from UNHCR within two weeks informing you of the status of your request (approved/not approved).
+If you have already made a request for assistance, please note that you will receive another communication from UNHCR within 2 to 3 weeks informing you of the status of your request (approved/not approved).

 UNHCR Trinidad and Tobago

 Consideration is given on a case-by-case basis.
 Decisions will not be based on nationality, religion, length of time in Trinidad and Tobago, race or ethnicity.

 Categories of people considered highly vulnerable include—depending on their circumstances— those with conditions that significantly impact their ability to perform daily functions, as well as unaccompanied minors.
 Other cases may also qualify for cash assistance, depending on the circumstances.